-- We introduce a modelling notion of shared attributes. - Examples are: - \star a wall separating two rooms (or diving a larger room into two smaller rooms), - a door (of a wall), being shared between two rooms and - a window between a room and "an outside". - A shared attribute - may in one model not be modelled as a shared attribute, - ⋆ but as a sub-entity. - An example could be a door (or a window) of a wall.
+Shared Attributes.
+We introduce a modelling notion of shared attributes.
+Examples are: a wall separating two rooms (or diving a larger room into two smaller rooms), a door (of a wall), being shared between two rooms and a window between a room and "an outside".
+A shared attribute may in one model not be modelled as a shared attribute, but as a sub-entity.
+An example could be a door (or a window) of a wall.

-Summary of Simple Entities of IT Systems
+5.1.6 Summary of Simple Entities of IT Systems

-- We summarise simple entities of IT Systems 'of interests',5 - helter-skelter, - with no apparent consideration of whether atomic or composite, - or whether simple sub-entities of other simple entities: - Next is a semi-structured, yet incomplete list of simple entities of IT Systems of interest: - \star (1) physical plant: an or the IT System building complex, building ground, road, building, room, corridor, etc.; - \star (2) installations: wiring, water piping, sewage piping, burglary detector & alarm, fire detector & alarm, fire extinguisher, etc.; - \star (3) movable equipment: main frame, server, chair, table, cabinet, laptop, etc.; - \star (4) person; and - \star (5) register.
+We summarise simple entities of IT Systems 'of interests', helter-skelter, with no apparent consideration of whether atomic or composite, or whether simple sub-entities of other simple entities: Next is a semi-structured, yet incomplete list of simple entities of IT Systems of interest: (1) physical plant: an or the IT System building complex, building ground, road, building, room, corridor, etc.; (2) installations: wiring, water piping, sewage piping, burglary detector & alarm, fire detector & alarm, fire extinguisher, etc.; (3) movable equipment: main frame, server, chair, table, cabinet, laptop, etc.; (4) person; and (5) register.
+You will have noticed, that we have grouped the IT System simple entities into five classes.
+This is a choice.
+We could have chosen another decomposition of simple entities into such classes.
+We shall later motivate the above grouping.
+The above choice will determine our formal modelling.
+Whether our choice is a good or a not so good choice will become apparent only if we formalise a number of alternative choices - and then evaluate their merits, their elegance.